Skip to main content

 1. When creating a new project from the project planner, you can scroll down to Workstreams, click the field, type in the workstream name and then save.

-2. To add workstreams to an existing project, select the project from the planner, click on Edit Details, scroll down to Workstreams, click the field, type in the workstream name and then save.
+2. To add workstreams to an existing project, select the project from the planner, click on Edit Details, scroll down to Workstreams, click the field, type in the workstream name, and then save.

 3. The workstream(s) are now created and attached to your project.

-a.
 New Projects

 Once you've created your new project and added workstreams, you can begin allocating people and placeholders to them.